datawire/ambassador-docs/docs/cloud/latest/diagnostics-ui/view-diagnostics.md

 ```

 <Alert severity="info">
     Still not getting back diagnostics information?
 This could mean that your diagnostics interface is <a href="https://www.getambassador.io/docs/emissary/latest/howtos/protecting-diag-access/" target="_blank">protected</a> or only the <a href="https://www.getambassador.io/docs/emissary/latest/topics/running/ambassador/#observability" target="_blank">local pod</a> can access it.
+    Also, check the this <a href="https://www.getambassador.io/docs/emissary/latest/howtos/protecting-diag-access/" target="_blank">emissary flag</a>, it needs to be enabled!
 </Alert>